danog/MadelineProtoDocs/docs/API_docs/methods/messages.hidePeerSettingsBar.md

-Should be called after the user hides the report spam/add as contact bar of a new chat, effectively prevents the user from executing the actions specified in the [peer's settings](../constructors/peerSettings.html).
+Should be called after the user hides the [report spam/add as contact bar](https://core.telegram.org/api/action-bar) of a new chat, effectively prevents the user from executing the actions specified in the [action bar »](https://core.telegram.org/api/action-bar).

 ### Parameters: